Influence Maximization in Ising Models: Introduction

 Here, $\beta$ is the inverse temperature describing the interaction between adjacent vertices.
 In particular if $\beta >0$ then neighboring vertices are more likely to receive the same value and the model is called \emph{ferromagnetic}; meanwhile, if $\beta < 0$ they could become repulsive to each other and the model is called \emph{antiferromagnetic}.
 The parameter $h$ is the external field of the system describing the bias of variables from outside.
 In general, every edge could have a distinct inverse temperature and every vertex a distinct external field; we refer to \cref{subsec:Ising} for this more general definition.

 The problem of influence maximization for the Ising model was studied before in some special settings.
 It was shown by Bresler, Koehler, and Moitra~\cite{BrKoMo:19} using the GHS inequality that for the ferromagnetic Ising model, the influence maximization problem for the equilibrium measure is submodular and therefore obtains a $1-1/e$ approximation factor.
 More recently, a preprint by Chin, Moitra, Mossel and Sandon~\cite{chin2023power} shows that for very high temperature (small $\beta$) ferromagnetic Ising models with fixed parameter $\beta$, the influence maximization problem is approximately solved by the highest degree nodes.
+See also \cite{LYS10} for applications in social networks of influence maximization on Ising models.

 While prior works provided some interesting algorithms for special cases, much remains unknown.
 First, many of the most natural models are not ferromagnetic.
 Second, we may be interested in an approximation factor better than $1-1/e$.
 Finally and importantly, we would like to understand the computational hardness of the problem.